vitaly-t/sub-events/extras/README.md

 sub.cancel(); // cancel subscription when no longer needed
 ```

-For multi-argument events, use `fromEmitterArgs` instead, which accepts
+For multi-argument events, use `fromEmitterArgs` instead, which accepts a tuple
-an optional tuple type for the event arguments:
+type for the event arguments:

 ```ts
 import {fromEmitterArgs} from 'sub-events/ext';